gatefold-music/crate-contracts/README.md

+## Summary
+#### TL;DR - A customizable [Token Curated Registry(TCR)](https://education.district0x.io/general-topics/understanding-ethereum/token-curated-registry/) to manage shared lists onchain

+#### Description
+Capture the collective mind set of a community with a curated list powered by Crate Protocol.
+Crate protocol is a collection of smart contracts that can be leveraged to manage onchain lists of anything.
+The list is token gated so contributions can only come from token holders.
+This enables an inherit tier system for a given user’s influence over the list.
+For example: if the crate is set up to stake 10 $DEGEN in order to add a record, a person with 50 $DEGEN will have significantly less influence on the list than a person with 1000 $DEGEN.
+This works well in situations where a community would like to limit the contribution amount for a user before issuing them larger influence on the list.

+There’s an opt in voting mechanism that can be utilized to resolve disputes and can also be used to gain reputation by casting your vote and earning community tokens for voting correctly.

+There’s other customizations that can be made in order to fit the needs of any list maker:
+- Sortability
+    - Lists are unordered by default but community has ability to order list item (its possible to only have part of the list ordered)
+    - Sortability can be toggled on or off by crate admin.

+- App / List / Vote / Reveal durations are completely customizable.
+Admins can set the durations for:
+    - Applications so that records aren’t immediately added to a list
+    - Listings to determine how long an item will stay on the list
+    - Voting to determine the window of time users have to cast their votes
+    - Vote Reveals to determine the window of time users have to reveal their casted votes

+- List length
+    - Limit the number of records that can be added to the crate
+- Pausable
+    - Temporarily pause record additions or removals for a crate
+- Sealable
+    - Permanently lock the list as is.
+Locks the current records and any defined sort order foreverrrr
+- Private listing
+    - Crates are entirely managed on chain but with Crate Protocol there is a way to add private records.
+This involves an off chain element to encrypt the data going on chain but the protocol does offer functionality to “reveal” a private listing.
+    - In the crate world list metadata is never private but individual list items can be.
+This means it is possible to have some public and some private records in one crate.
+- Affinity
+    - This is a customizable extension that can be defined to customize how “likes” are managed onchain.
+This would enable any clients surfacing your list can track how popular something is in the same way.
+    - Example: You can customize a crate’s affinity module to mint a dedicated Zora token when “liked”
+    - This does not have to be defined.

+Why onchain?
+- Multiple clients
+    - Stop migrating lists and start sharing them.
+Clients can tap into any on chain list and build their own ideal ui on top of it.
+Changes will be surfaced everywhere
+- Reputation tracing
+    - Track a users reputation by being able to trace which items they have added to a list, which of those items have stayed on the list and if their voting record aligns with the community’s.
+- Shared affinity management
+    - One way to track a crate’s success regardless of what client is surfacing / facilitating it
+- Community ID
+    - ERC20s give users the power to trustlessly identify themselves as community members.
+Crate protocol taps into this to power the entire protocol.
+- List integrity
+    - The protocol inherently flushes out bad actors or contributors not in line with the community mindset.
+This means over time the contributors constantly voting correctly and without challenges to their own added records will gain more influence over the list.
+- Access control
+    - Decide how you would like to distribute contributor tokens as this is the gate to be a curator on a crate.

+Crate Protocol has some added functionality to help manage the perfect list.
+A lot of the features are opt in for complete customization.
+Here are a few key points:

+- Users stake ERC20 tokens to add a record(list item) to a crate(list).
+- User’s can reclaim their tokens by removing the added record from the list.
+- Contributors can challenge a list to trigger a community vote
+- List items must be unique and can represent anything as its is just storing metadata about the record onchain.
+- Inherently tiered contribution levels
+- Scalable to manage lists for one user or many.
+- Flexible.
+Complete customizable to fit any list’s needs
+- Portable.
+Anyone can build their own client to surface crate list items
+- Transparency.
+Reputations for any contributor can be tracked via onchain crate activity.
+- Attach a custom onchain “like” mechanism using an Affinity module
+- Public or private records can be added to any crate

+#### Some example use cases:
+- FWB can create a community crate to crowd source an artist wishlist for next years FWB fest.
+- ETH Denver organizers can create a free-to-claim erc20 for promoters to add their event to a shared list of ETH Denver satellite events
+- Labels can create a crate with $USDC as the token, so that artists can apply to drop an NFT under the label’s banner
+- Onchain music NFT playlists (check out [Gatefold.xyz](https://dev.gatefold.xyz))

 ## Protocol fees
 #### Crate Protocol is proudly a [Hyperstructure](https://zine.zora.co/issue/intergenerational-dynamics/hyperstructures-redux).
 This means that creating and managing crates will be free and open foreverrr.